-Why are you going to the US?
+Why are you going to the United States?
 What will you specialize in for your degree?
 What will be your major?

 The interviewer will ask you these questions one by one.
 This is just a ‘warm-up’ for the questions to come.
-You should tell him / her that you have been admitted to an educational institution in the US.
+You should tell him/her that you have been admitted to an educational institution in the United States.
 Do not talk a lot.
 Give short (but not very short) answers, and try not to gibberish since the visa consular will not like that.

 Where did you go to school now?
-Who is your current employer?
-What do you do?
+What do you do for a living?

 Other questions that enable the interviewer to understand more about you and your character and get more into the real questions about topics he really wants to know about.